Nuclei-Software/nuclei-tool-guide/source/toolchain/gnu/intro.rst

 Significant Changes Brought by GCC13 Compared to GCC10
 ======================================================

-- Instead of using single-letter ``bkp`` to enable these extensions as we did on gcc10, we split them all into corresponding sub-extensions, for example, ``_zba_zkr_zve32f``.
+- Instead of using single-letter ``bkp`` to enable these extensions as we did on gcc10, we split them all into corresponding sub-extensions, for example, ``_zba_zkr_zve32f``, please check https://doc.nucleisys.com/nuclei_sdk/develop/buildsystem.html#arch-ext to learn about how to adapt Nuclei SDK to support gcc13 upgraded from gcc10.

 - Implement new style of architecture extension test macros: each architecture extension has a corresponding feature test macro, which can be used to test its existence and version information.
 In addition, we add several custom macros, ``__riscv_dsp``, ``__riscv_bitmanip``.

 - Add new option ``-misa-spec=*`` to control ISA spec version.
 This controls the default version of each extensions.
-The official version is 20191213, but it defaults to 2.2 in Nuclei toolchain.
-The difference between them is that in 20191213 version, Zicsr and Zifenci are separated from the 'i' extension into two independent extensions, and using ``-misa-spec=2.2`` can avoid incompatible errors when the 'Zicsr' and 'Zifenci' are not passed to ``-march=``.
+The official version is ``20191213``, but it is set to ``2.2`` when configuring nuclei toolchain.
+  The difference between them is that in ``20191213`` version, ``Zicsr`` and ``Zifencei`` are separated from the ``i`` extension into two independent extensions, and using ``-misa-spec=2.2`` can avoid incompatible errors when the ``Zicsr`` and ``Zifencei`` are not passed to ``-march=``.
 See for details at https://github.com/riscv-collab/riscv-gnu-toolchain/issues/1315

 - Support for vector intrinsics as specified in version 0.12 of the RISC-V vector intrinsic specification.

 - The toolchain component prefix is ``riscv-nuclei-elf-`` on gcc10, but is ``riscv64-unknown-elf-`` on gcc13.

-- On gcc10, RISCV intrinsic api heads contain ``riscv_vector.h``, ``riscv_vector_itr.h``, ``rvintrin.h``, ``rvp_intrinsic.h``, but they are ``riscv_vector.h``, ``rvp_intrinsic.h``, ``riscv_nuclei_xlcz.h`` on gcc13.
+- On gcc10, RISCV intrinsic api heads contain ``riscv_vector.h``, ``riscv_vector_itr.h``, ``rvintrin.h``, ``rvp_intrinsic.h``, but now only ``riscv_vector.h``, ``rvp_intrinsic.h``, ``riscv_nuclei_xlcz.h`` are provided in gcc13, if you want to find ``b`` or ``k`` intrinsic API, please check https://github.com/riscv/riscv-crypto/blob/main/benchmarks/share/rvintrin.h and https://github.com/riscv/riscv-crypto/blob/main/benchmarks/share/riscv-crypto-intrinsics.h , and for RVV intrinsic API, we support 0.12 in gcc13 now, see https://github.com/riscv-non-isa/rvv-intrinsic-doc/releases/tag/v1.0-rc0

-- The version of the libncrt was changed from v1.0.0 to v3.0.0, and libncrt is now split into three parts, 'libncrt', 'heapops' and 'fileops'.
+- The version of the libncrt was changed from v2.0.0 to v3.0.0, and libncrt is now split into three parts, 'libncrt', 'heapops' and 'fileops', click https://doc.nucleisys.com/nuclei_sdk/develop/buildsystem.html#stdclib to learn about how the newlib/libncrt are used in Nuclei SDK with gcc13.

 Install and Setup
 =================